Rainier-PS/Hackpad---Rainier/README.md

 ![cad_screenshot](images/CAD.png)
 ![cad_screenshot](images/CAD-Top.png)

-> Hackpad case is branded using my name on the interior!
+>In accordance with the submission requirements, the interior of both the top and bottom parts of the case are branded with my name.

 ### Schematic
 ![Schematic](images/Schematics.png)